Residential Real Estate

-- It appears that we are now entering the next phase of the housing cycle which is still active, just less robust.
+- It appears that we are now entering the next phase of the housing cycle, which is still active, just less robust in price appreciation.
 Sort of a cool down from 2018.
 Or, maybe back to normal.

-- And, we are starting to see some warnings of an economic slowdown starting in late 2020 and beyond as the fed might raise interest rates to curb inflation.
+- And, we see some warnings of an economic slowdown starting in late 2020 and beyond.

 - The effect on housing is seen to be limited to curtailing the growth of price appreciation and not in any loss in value.